 ADD to section on Virtual Constellations:

 Each Virtual Constellation will have at least two but no more than three Co-Leads.
 Co-Leads may be from any interested CEOS Member or Associate Agency.
-Every two years, the Co-Leads will be reviewed with a decision to either maintain current leadership or transition to new leadership, as outlined in the CEOS Virtual Constellation Process Paper.
+Every two years, the Co-Leads will be reviewed by the Constellation membership, with a decision to either maintain current leadership or transition to new leadership, as outlined in the CEOS Virtual Constellation Process Paper.

 MODIFIED section on Ad Hoc Teams: